Insomnia

 Overview

-Insomnia is persistent difficulty in falling asleep, staying asleep, or waking too early, despite adequate opportunity for sleep.
+Insomnia is persistent difficulty in falling asleep, staying asleep, or waking too early, despite having the desire and opportunity for sleep.
 The loss of continuous deep sleep keeps stress‑hormone levels elevated, impairs tissue repair, and prevents the brain’s nightly waste‑clearance cycle.

 Health Consequences